dysphie/nmrih-team-healing/README.md

 ## Medical Sounds

-Medical sounds can be tweaked via `configs/teamhealing.cfg`
+Medical sounds can be tweaked via `configs/teamhealing.cfg`.

+Note: At the moment, custom sounds **will not** be automatically added to the downloads list

 ## CVars